Powered by

 gurez valley kashmir

 No one ever had any doubt that if there is heaven on earth, it is in Jammu and Kashmir.
 There are many places in Jammu and Kashmir where you can visit and have a lot of fun.
 Gurez Valley is one of the most beautiful places in Jammu and Kashmir.
+In the northernmost part of Kashmir, between snow-capped Himalayan peaks and lush valleys, lies a place that time nearly forgot.
+The Gurez Valley, once a stopover on the Silk Road, is emerging from isolation to become one of India's promising tourist destinations.

 “We want to live in peace and stability.
 We must keep humanity alive.
 We must continue working for the construction of the nation.
 Work on tourism, growth of the poor and the economy,” said Mohammad Ilyas, a resident of the Karnah sector.

-Gurez is one of the favorite destinations of foreign tourists looking for exciting trekking adventures.
+Gurez is one of the favourite destinations of foreign tourists looking for exciting trekking adventures.
 Hiking trails from Gurez and neighbouring Tulial lead to Gangabal and Sonamarg to the east and Drass, Dha-Hanu and Zanskar to the north.

 Main attractions in Gurez